 The day has come.
 You are ready for this.
 Your staff is ready for this.
 Just remember that if things start to get out of control, you must remain calm and see the staff through it.
 If you panic, they will panic, and you will have a mess on your hands.
 If you get too busy and one of your chefs walks off the line, go put on an apron.
 You can do this!

 Time to Close

-Our numbers may seem high, but we made sure to round up and estimate on the higher end, so that you won't be surprised later.
-Also know that these numbers are only estimates.
+Our numbers may seem high.
+That is because, when in question, we opted for the greater amounts, so you would not be surprised later.
+Know, too, that these numbers are only estimates.
 Prices fluctuate but seem to be rising every day.
+This is yet another reason we opted for the greater amounts.
 Our Excel spreadsheet makes it easy to see what your own restaurant will cost you.
 Just plug in your projected figures, and it will calculate your total costs for you.
-We hope this resource has helped you understand the costs of starting up a restaurant in 2021 and we wish you the best of luck in your new venture!
+We hope we have helped you envision bringing your aspirations to fruition and best wishes to you.